How to check your sources… Campfire’s stance on sourcing…

 You might find when you use certain curricula, some of them don’t even list sources in the back of the book or anywhere else.
 Why is this?
 This is because there are a few different kinds of curricula.

-1 – There are the kinds that have “official publishers” and/or professionals in the field actually doing the writing.
-For example, an actual chemist (or chemists) might write the book on chemistry.
+1 – Experts: Professionals in the field can do the writing in certain textbooks.
+For example, this would include an actual chemist (or chemists) creating a textbook on chemistry.
 The sources are not listed, but the authors’ names and possibly credentials are.
 It would be like going to a mechanic and asking, “What is a timing belt?” or “What is power steering fluid?”
 You trust what he or she tells you because they are the expert.
-On the contrary, if you walk to your next door neighbor and ask the same question, you might want to double check their answer against a more reliable source.
-Two neighbors might even tell you contradictory things.
-Just like that, some curricula is written by the experts, themselves.
-If a group of mechanics are writing a mechanic’s handbook, they don’t often list other sources.

-2 – Independent publishers of curriculum who are producing content on materials for which they are not professionals or experts.
-These kind of curricula include their sources for verification (just like you would expect your neighbor to do if he was writing a mechanic’s book and wasn’t a mechanic).
+2 – Independent Publishers: Independent publishers of curriculum who are not experts include their sources for verification (just like you would expect your neighbor to do if he was writing a mechanic’s book, and he wasn’t a mechanic).

 ANOTHER POSSIBILITY:

-On the contrary, if someone from your neighborhood began making his own vehicles and selling them independently without any oversight, you might NEED to ask more questions.
+On the contrary, if someone from your neighborhood began making his own vehicles and selling them independently without any oversight, consumers need to ask more questions.
 “How did you make sure XYZ was safe?
 What did you use for the brakes?
 Where did you get the brake pads?”
-In this instance, the person needs to detail it all out.
+In this instance, the person needs to detail it all.

 WHAT ABOUT USING NEWS SOURCES FOR CURRENT EVENTS?

-It is very important, however, to verify that these sources are ACTUALLY being used for current events… and not just presumed to be.
+Example: The news discussing different mask mandates or reporting on the active shooting that is happening.
+That is a current event, and as such, it is appropriate to use (weighing bias).
+It is important, however, to verify that these sources are actually being used for current events and not just presumed to be.

-On the contrary, one should NOT want to use an opinion blog that was written by an opinion blogger years after the event, in 2015 (not a historian).
-If an opinion blogger wrote, How George Bush Discovered Weapons of Mass Destruction Years Ago, then this is not an appropriate source to use for educational material… especially not for such an important topic, and especially when it is not primary or secondary.
-This is merely an opinion blogger writing his “facts” of how he sees the past.
+On the contrary, one should not want to use a blog post from an opinion blogger (not a historian) years after the event, in 2015.
+If an opinion blogger wrote, How George Bush Discovered Weapons of Mass Destruction Years Ago, then this is not an appropriate source to use for educational material, as it is rather merely an opinion blogger writing his “facts” and interpretations of the past.
 That is not an accurate source for a history book re-telling history and teaching it to children.
 This is an individual with an opinion.

-Now, if you believe news sources are only used for current events, you can do a simple check.
+Some curriculum lists news sources, and it can be difficult to decipher in what context.
+If you believe news sources are only used for current events, you can do a simple check.
 Go into the lesson or part of the book you are referencing and see what it’s teaching.
 Is it teaching on a current event , or is it more like the scenario above where it is teaching about a historical event?
-These are just some of many questions to ask yourself.

 WHAT ABOUT USING NEWS SOURCES TO SHOW CONTRASTING OPINIONS?

 This is also okay!
-Usually, you would use a liberal source and a conservative source to compare and contrast.
+Usually, you would use a liberal-leaning source and a conservative-leaning source to compare and contrast.

 A lot of people thought that President Kennedy was not fit to be a president because of suspicions with Marilyn Monroe.
 First, he did this.
 Then he did that.
 Then, his senior advisor told him “[Direct Quote here]” which he ignored and did XYZ instead.
 After all of this, the court system decided XYZ, and this was the ultimate outcome.

-This is an example of a paragraph that is not utilized for opinion or showing contrasting views, but for historical events.
+This is an example of a paragraph that is not utilized for opinion or contrasting views.
+Rather, it was used to support the retelling of historical events.
 The very first sentence shows an opinion about whether some people felt he’d still make a good president.
-However, the rest of the paragraph of events is filled with different facts: first he did this, then he did that...
-Those are sentences used to detail the events of what happened.
+However, the rest of the paragraph is filled with different facts: first he did this, then he did that...
+Those are sentences used to detail the events of what happened, which is not appropriate sourcing in this context.

 Compare with this kind of a paragraph: